Hanzerik307/arma-reforger-stuff/arma-reforger-server-install-howto.md

      Loaded: loaded (/home/<username>/.config/systemd/user/arma.service; enabled; preset: enabled)
      Active: active (running) since Fri 2025-02-14 15:00:27 MST; 5h 10min ago
 ```
-So the commands to control the game server are:
+The commands to control the game server are:
 ```
 systemctl --user start arma.service systemctl --user stop arma.service systemctl --user restart arma.service systemctl --user status arma.service
 ```

-So you can test everything out by rebooting the whole PC and seeing if the game server starts automatically, and maybe logging in to your game server as Admin and issuing the `#shutdown` command and seeing if it auto restarts.
-I also didn't go into using `cron` to automate the server restarts, even though it might be easier.
-I kind of like the flexibility of `systemd` services.
+You can test everything out by rebooting the whole PC and seeing if the game server starts automatically, and maybe logging in to your game server as Admin and issuing the `#shutdown` command and seeing if it auto restarts.
 You may also want to read up on `journalctl` for reading the server log files: `journalctl --user -u arma.service`.

 This is the first time dealing with anything related to Steam, so hopefully you find this guide helpful, and that there are not too many spelling mistakes in here LOL :-)